Collagen

 • Dark leafy greens – Regularly eating kale, spinach, asparagus, and other dark leafy greens increase your vitamin C and lutein consumption.
 Both of which will fortify your body's ability to produce more collagen.

-• Red fruits and vegetables – red-colored fruits and vegetables are high in lycopene and other healthy antioxidants and vitamins, which boosts production.
+• Red fruits and vegetables – red-colored fruits and vegetables are high in lycopene and other healthy antioxidants and vitamins, which boost production.

 • Beans – A natural source of hyaluronic acid, which helps tissue retain moisture, stay firm, and plump with volume.
 Aim for two tablespoons or more of beans each day.